Deltares/aqua-monitor/README.md

 To deploy the Aqua Monitor under Google App Engine.
 The following files need to be added / modified:

 * app/privatekey.json - add your service account key, this is used by Python backend.
 * app/privatekey-web.json - add your client id, secret, and a refresh token, used at runtime to generate access to GEE for the JavaScript code.

 Deploy using gcloud:

 * gcloud app deploy --project=<your-app-engine-project-name>

+# Test locally

-Test lcoally (Google App Engine Standard environment, Python 2.7)
+(Google App Engine Standard environment, Python 2.7)

 * cd dist
 * python dev_appserver.py app.yaml

+or (after you upgrade gcloud with the relevant components) `gcloud components install app-engine-python-extras`
+* `gulp serve:gae`

+Open the aqua monitor at port 8081

 # Advanced parameter, not exposed yet to the user interface